-Remember to Lock in Your Loan Rate Early
+Remember to Lock in Your FHA Mortgage Rate Early

 As we noted earlier, it appears that rates generally are on the way up this year.
 Mortgage rates have stayed abnormally low despite the Fed raising the Prime Rate several times in the past 18 months.
-Rates have edged up in the last few months, but overall FHA interest rates remain attractive and competitively priced.
+Rates have edged up in the last few months, but overall FHA mortgage rates remain attractive and competitively priced.
 It seems likely this trend will persist.
 If you plan to close a loan in the next few months, it is smart to lock the rate for as long as you can.
 Even paying to lock it beyond two months is not out of the question.
-Rates are only going to go up this year as the economy gets even better than it is now.
+According to CNBC, interest rates are only going to go up this year as the economy gets even better than it is now.